matwilso/matwilso.github.io/_posts/gpt-sim.md

 Model-based learning with the best possible model.
 All in a package that is natural to interface with.

 We could “prompt” a learned simulator with a video sequence to match our specific robotics setup and task.
-Film a video of our room layout and our paintbrush dipping into the paint bucket; the model automatically generates a virtual scene of our painting scenario that we can freely modify.
+Film a video of our room layout and our paintbrush dipping into the paint bucket; the model automatically generates a virtual scene of our scenario that we can freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling the articulated physics of e.g., a Rubik’s Cube.
 (With all the cubing videos on YouTube, we're especially well covered here lol)